dashn98/website--dashn98/ASSESTS.md

-Photos of my trip to Italy - I will obtain these from my Box Folder that I saved all my personal photos of the trip
+Photos of my trip to Italy - obtained these from my Box Folder that I saved all my personal photos of the trip
-Information about the places I visited - I will obtain this online and site my sources at the bottom of each page Bootstrap Template - Open Source Liscense
+Information about the places I visited - links are included in website but no information was used on my site Bootstrap Template - Open Source Liscense